AlgoMaster Logo

 Intuition

-Since we're looking at a fixed-size window (always len(s1) characters), we can slide it across s2 one character at a time.
-When the window moves right, we add the new character entering the window and remove the character leaving the window.
-Then we compare the two frequency arrays.
+The window is a fixed size (always len(s1) characters), so we can slide it across s2 one character at a time.
+When the window moves right, we add the new character entering on the right and remove the character leaving on the left, then compare the two frequency arrays.
+Rebuilding the window frequency from scratch at each position would cost O(n) per step; the incremental update costs O(1) per step.

-With only 26 lowercase letters, comparing two frequency arrays is a constant-time operation.
-So the whole thing runs in O(26 * m) time, which is effectively O(m).
+With only 26 lowercase letters, comparing two frequency arrays takes constant time.
+The whole scan runs in O(26 * m) time, which simplifies to O(m).

 Algorithm